Redcar: Religion

+Catholic churches

 In 1874, four furnaces were built at the nearby Warrenby ironworks, which attracted many Irish Catholic workers, and a school-chapel dedicated to the Sacred Heart was built to welcome Redcar's Catholics to Mass.
 This building later became a Methodist chapel.
 The present Sacred Heart Church was built in 1913-14, in "the fully-developed Gothic Revival" style.
 It opened in 1914.

 The architect Frank Spinks was commissioned to build St Augustine's Church, serving the eastern part of the town, in 1937.
 These parishes were followed by St William's Church in Dormanstown and St Alban's Church, which was built amongst the newer housing estates of the 1960s and 70s.

 With declining congregations, the number of parishes was reduced.
 In 2011, St Alban's closed, and in 2012, St William's also closed.
 The new parish of Blessed Nicholas Postgate was formed through the union of the parishes of the Sacred Heart and St Augustine in 2015.
 Five years later, in 2020, the nearby Saltburn parish of St Bede's Church, was also absorbed into the Parish of Blessed Nicholas Postgate.